 6. Make a summer stop at Lauritzen Gardens

 The coolest part: Their Metamorphosis exhibition.
 Two artists used recycled plastic to create numerous sculptures that are scattered across the conservatory.
 These sculptures are paired with reminders of how we should respect the environment.
 I remember one sign specifically.
 It was how we know what we drop on the ground is plastic, but turtles don't.
 They may see it as something edible.
-This broke my heart.
+This broke me.
 (Does anyone remember that Facebook video that went viral about someone removing plastic from a baby turtle's mouth?!
 It was crying?!)
-Check it out, you'll learn something.
+Check it out.

 7. Dine at Salween Thai

 Are you ready for this?
 The best Thai food in Omaha.
 Shoutout to Joy Dima for rounding up my friends for an experience of a lifetime.
-E.Beth and I crave this 24/7 I swear, especially on Sundays when they're closed UGH.
+E.Beth (my college roommate) and I crave this 24/7 I swear, especially on Sundays when they're closed, UGH.

 THAT'S IT!
 Man, I love Omaha.
-I'll write about it until the day I move!
-Reach out if you wanna see something specific!
-I would be DOWN to explore any fun ideas.
-This city is really growing on me.
-I hope it helps with your next trip here!
+I'll write about it until the day I die!
+I will add to this guide as I discover new cool places.
+I hope this helps with your next trip!